-I run mindful photography walks for busy mums, dads, families and children to share my photography expertise and skills with the local community and to encourage others to get out in nature and connect.
+I run mindful photography walks for anyone looking to take time out and connect with themselves and connect with nature.
+I love to share my photography expertise and skills with the local community and to encourage others to get out into nature and connect.

 I love to see children, parents and families connecting with nature and each other through exploration and child led play.
 Bringing the camera along helps to focus the mind and get creative.

 I also work with local schools and run nature connection photography workshops for children from 8 years and up.
 I believe that photography and nature can be combined to encourage children to connect with nature, explore and get creative whilst also having a profound effect on health and wellbeing.

 If you’d like to work with me or are interested in finding out more info please contact me.

 If you’d like to stay up to date on my upcoming photography walks, events and workshops please join my mailing list.